marysam26/Proto/README.md

 ## Known Bugs / Caveats
 * Reviewers use the same code as students in order to enlist in a class (the classroom code).
 This will not prevent a student from having the ability to register as a reviewer.
 This was discovered after the most recent testing phase and a fix has not yet been implemented.
 A possible fix is to have teachers generate a reviewer code for reviewers, similar to the one the system administrator generates for teachers.
 The reviewer can then use the course code and the given reviewer code to enlist in a course.
+* Currently, when a teacher tries to register as a reviewer from the teacher page or the reviewer tries the register as a teacher from their page, the user is redirected to a not found webpage.
+This is due to a race condition and an authentication condition using roles that has yet to be rectified.
+If the users logs off of WriteItUp and then signs back in, they will have permission to access both the reviewer and the teacher page.
+* Currently, our delete buttons are not functioning correctly due to a JQuery issues.
+The issue seems related to either not locating the JQuery class or a problem in one of our JQuery scripts.
+This error may have to do with refactoring WriteItUp as it may have unintentionally changed part script code.
+Once the JQuery is corrected and the buttons are responsive, they should correctly delete the item they are associated with as the backend code is still correct and functioning.